-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) • Staff and pupils are instructed on the need to wear a face covering by law on public transport and have been given guidance on wearing and making face coverings; • Staff are provided with information and instruction on the use and disposal of PPE including face masks; • Further guidance is available on safe working in education, childcare and children's social care. situations including situations including occupants accidents, security and evacuation during the Untreated injuries, potential spread of In an emergency, e.g. an accident or fire, people do not have to stay 2m apart if it would be unsafe but should do so where this is possible; evacuation during the COVID-19 pandemic infectious disease • In case of a full evacuation of the building e,g, in case of a fire, the last adult to leave the corridor will pull the fire doors closed behind them.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) , face coverings; Staff are provided with information and instruction on the use and disposal of PPE including face masks; • Further guidance is available on safe working in education, childcare and children's social care .
+Dealing with emergency situations including All building occupants Untreated injuries, potential spread of In an emergency, e.g. an accident or fire, people do not have to stay 2m apart if it would be unsafe but should do so where this is possible; accidents, security and evacuation during the COVID-19 pandemic infectious disease • In case of a full evacuation of the building e,g, in case of a fire, the last adult to leave the corridor will pull the fire doors closed behind them.
 At the end of the school day fire doors to be closed.
 First Aiders are aware of and follow the Government guidance for first responders; • The First Aid Needs Assessment has been reviewed and amended to take account of current occupancy, numbers of first aiders required and additional PPE needed during the COVID-19 pandemic including provision of disposal gloves, disposal plastic aprons, fluid repellent surgical face masks and visors as required; Pupils who require first aid will continue to receive care in the same way; No additional PPE is needed because of COVID-19 for any pupil who does not have symptoms; • When administering first aid to an adult a face mask should be worn if a distance of 2 metres cannot be maintained.
-If direct contact is necessary, gloves, an apron and a face mask should be worn; • If a risk assessment determines that there is a risk of splashing to the eyes, e.g. from coughing or vomiting, eye protection will also be worn by the first aider; Staff involved in the provision of assistance to others in an emergency
+If direct contact is necessary, gloves, an apron and a face mask should be worn; • If a risk assessment determines that there is a risk of splashing to the eyes, e.g. from coughing or vomiting, eye protection will also be worn by the first aider; Staff involved in the provision of assistance to others in an emergency including first aid are instructed to pay particular attention to sanitation measures immediately afterwards including washing hands for 20 seconds